OmarF027/odin_recipes/README.md

 # odin_recipes

 This is a simple project for The Odin Project foundations course.
-It demonstrates basic HTML skills by creating a recipe website.
+It demonstrates basic HTML/CSS skills by creating a recipe website.

 ## Skills Demonstrated
 - Basic HTML structure